akanksha1307/akanksha1307/README.md

 <br>

-- A passionate Self-taught Data Analyst
+- A passionate Self-taught Frontend Developer and Data analyst
-- Currently learning Power BI by Self
 - I’m currently open for an Intern or a new job opportunity, this is [my resume](https://tinyurl.com/Resume-Akanksha-Adase)

 <br><br>